Frequently Asked Questions

 What happens if I feel ill during the examination?

 If you feel unwell during the examination, you must notify the invigilator.
-They will decide on the best course of action to take and contact the Exams Team accordingly.
+They will decide on the best course of action to take and contact the Exams Office accordingly.

 I have left my belongings in the examination room.
 Where can I collect them?

-Any lost property left in the examination room will be returned to the Student Enquiry Centre which can be found on the Ground Floor, iQ East Court, Mile End Road, E1 4GG.
+Any lost property left in the examination room will be returned to the Student Enquiry Centre (SEC) the next working day which can be found on the Ground Floor, iQ East Court, Mile End Road, E1 4GG.
 You should be able to collect any lost property from this office the day after your examination.
+Any lost property still in SEC two weeks after the end of the exam period will be discarded.

 I have missed my examination.
 What can I do?